 A low-barrier emergency accommodation for people experiencing a housing crisis that supports them to return as soon as possible to safe, appropriate housing.

 Chair: Steve Brnjas, Salvation Army Booth Centre

-Acts as a consultative body on policies, procedures and guidelines related to non-profit and co-operative housing provider concerns, and identifies any issues or gaps in service.
+Advises on policies, procedures and services related to non-profit and co-operative housing providers.

 Chair: Ilona Matheson, Community Member